Pacific Crest Temperature Project

 Introduction

-As mentioned in my previous blog posting, in 2005 and 2006 six hikers carried iButton thermocron devices 2,650 miles from Mexico to Canada along the Pacific Crest Trail.
-These devices are a sealed cannister about the size of five stacked dimes.
-Inside the cannister are the following:
+As mentioned in a previous blog post, in 2005 and 2006 six hikers carried iButton thermocron devices 2,650 miles from Mexico to Canada along the Pacific Crest Trail.
+These devices consist of a sealed canister about the size of five stacked dimes.
+Inside the canister is the following:

 Each hour, these devices were programmed to check the temperature and record it to the memory.
 Upon returning from the journey, the devices were connected to a computer and the data was extracted.
 All told, there are about 18,522 data points - too many to be plotted in any one graph.
 As a result of the struggle to make meaningful use of this data, the applet below was created.